Brain: Insights from Neuroscience

 How we think and what we do affects our neurology, and our neurology affects our psychology.
 Simply put, our brains affect how we act – and we have the capacity to change our brains, via psychotherapy, meditation, mindfulness, creative ventures, and purposeful thinking.
 Involuntary changes within the brain, such as chemical imbalance or tumors, can cause a healthy person to undergo a complete personality shift.
 This can result in violence and erratic, dangerous behavior.
 With so much at stake, it’s no wonder that millions of people around the world are on psychiatric medications – some on three or four at a time.
 All too often, this occurs without the brain scans that can give medical answers for psychological phenomena.

-The third section, Creativity and the Brain, contains two interviews.
-The first is on visual thinking in the autistic mind with esteemed scholar Dr. Temple Grandin.
-The second is creativity and the brain, with Dr. Shelly Carson.
-Additional resources and references are provided for further study, but they are not part of the course.
+The third section, Creativity and the Brain, contains an interview on visual thinking in the autistic mind with esteemed scholar Dr. Temple Grandin.

 - Distinguish mind from brain.